Leader-board/OA-and-Interviews/Online Assessments.md

     Aim to get them in 20-30 minutes or so.
     </details>

 It is a very good idea to read CodeSignal's [coding assessment framework](./media/general-coding-assessment-framework.pdf).
 That document tells what would (and not) be tested on the GCA, and clearly tells that DP isn't on the test for instance.
+You can also get a couple of extra practice questions by going [here](../media/General-Coding-Skills-Evaluation-Framework-CodeSignal-Skills-Evaluation-Lab-Short.pdf).

 Now what about scores?
 The scoring range is 300 to 850, but anyone making an attempt at any question will get at least 600.
 Hence, the below